neaqx/amma-s-kitchen/README.md

 - Hero Section: Large, visually appealing banner with a background image and a welcoming message (e.g., "Welcome to Amma's Kitchen").
 - Call to Action: Prominent "Reserve a Table" button leading to the reservation form.
 - Introduction Text: Brief description of Amma's Kitchen, highlighting the fusion of European and Asian cuisine.
-- Operating Hours: Clear display of opening hours (e.g., "Open daily from 11:00 AM to 10:00 PM").
 - Who We Are Section: Additional section introducing the restaurant's philosophy, cuisine, and unique offerings.
 - Image Gallery/Slider (Optional): Showcase of signature dishes and the restaurant's ambiance.
 - User-Friendly Navigation: Clear links to important sections like menu, reservations, and contact.